The Medal of Honor — Courage and Sacrifice

 Gen. Gillespie returned to West Point as a professor after the war and remained there until his death in 1913.
 He is interred at the USMA Post Cemetery.
 Of note, 10 years before his death, he patented a redesign of the Medal of Honor, which he turned over to the Department of Defense.
 That design is the model for the modern Medals of Honor today.

 That, then, is a glimpse into the generations of American Patriots from whom we are descended.
 Like many of you, our family legacy includes those who have honored their sacred oaths “to Support and Defend” our Constitution at risk of blood and life.
-Our line extends to my grandfather who was an aviator in World War I, my father who served as a Naval Aviator in World War II, through me and now to my oldest son, who will graduate in June from the Air Force Academy and cross-commission into the Marine Corps where he is now an infantry officer.
+Our line extends to my grandfather who was an aviator in World War I, my father who served as a Naval Aviator in World War II, through me and now to my oldest son, who is a graduate of the Air Force Academy and cross-commission into the Marine Corps where he is now an infantry officer.

 But please hear me loud and clear…

 Claim to the legacy of our family line of Patriots is not just that of our family — it is our claim — it is the shared legacy of all American Patriots who stand in defense of Liberty today, whether you have been an American citizen for 10 days or are descended from 10 generations.